A Hygienists’ Overview of Obstructive Sleep Apnea and Inspire Upper Airway Stimulation Therapy

 Obstructive sleep apnea (OSA) is a sleep disorder in which affected individuals have complete cessation of breathing or a severe reduction in airflow during sleep due to a repetitive closure of the airway.
 Globally, 100 million people are thought to have OSA, and an overwhelming 80% remain undiagnosed.1

-When a sleeping individual’s breathing is reduced, and inadequate oxygen is taken in, these episodes are classified as hypopnea.
+When a sleeping individual’s breathing is reduced and inadequate oxygen is taken in, these episodes are classified as hypopnea.
 When breathing completely stops while sleeping, it is called apnea.
 OSA is classified on the apnea-hypopnea index (AHI) depending on how often the episodes occur within an hour.2

 The most common method to treat sleep apnea is through positive airway pressure (PAP) treatment.
 The most common and considered standard of care of PAP methods are continuous airway pressure (CPAP) and bilateral positive airway pressure (BiPAP).
-These sleep apnea machines are worn over the airway while sleeping to help increase oxygen levels.
+These sleep apnea machines are worn over the airway while sleeping to help increase oxygen levels.3

 Patients diagnosed with obstructive sleep apnea should be given relevant information explaining the various types of treatments available.
-Research reveals that when patients are afforded the opportunity to decide which treatment they prefer, their adherence to therapy is higher.9
+Research reveals that when patients are afforded the opportunity to decide which treatment they prefer, their adherence to therapy is higher.5

 Upper Airway Stimulation

 In May 2014, the FDA approved a treatment for OSA called Inspire upper airway stimulation (UAS) therapy.
 The genioglossal muscle is a determining factor in upper airway obstruction, and UAS therapy stimulates the hypoglossal nerve to activate this muscle.
-The Stimulation of Sleep Apnea Reduction (STAR) study conducted on hypoglossal nerve stimulation was pivotal in proving that this stimulation could help aid those with OSA.4
+The Stimulation of Sleep Apnea Reduction (STAR) study conducted on hypoglossal nerve stimulation was pivotal in proving that this stimulation could help aid those with OSA.6

 Qualifications for UAS therapy include: